BIATeam/BIADocs/docs/60-Migration/33-V6 TO Vnext.md

 #### 4) Test Framework Migration
 These changes should not result in any database migration.
 To verify this, simply create a test Entity Framework migration—it should be empty.

+### Constants file
+The Crosscutting.Common Constants class is now partial.
+You might have conflict on that file.
+You can check what has been moved by checking the Bia/Constants.cs file in the project, the remove everything that is already in that file during your conflict resolution.
+What have been moved in v7:
+- Application.FrameworkVersion
+- Application.Environment
+- DefaultValues.Theme
+- LanguageId.English
+- LanguageId.French
+- LanguageId.Spanish

+### Permissions